ucb-bar/chipyard/docs/Customization/Custom-Core.rst

 .. code-block:: scala

+    // These functions can be found in https://github.com/chipsalliance/rocket-chip/blob/master/src/main/scala/tile/Interrupts.scala,
+    // in the trait "SourcesExternalNotifications".
     def reportHalt(could_halt: Option[Bool]) // Triggered when there is an unrecoverable hardware error (halt the machine) def reportHalt(errors: Seq[CanHaveErrors]) // Varient for standard error bundle (Rocket specific: used only by cache when there's an ECC error) def reportCease(could_cease: Option[Bool], quiescenceCycles: Int = 8) // Triggered when the core stop retiring instructions (like clock gating)